 - Drainage issues originating from the root.
 A hole may develop on the side of the tooth with the drainage directed through the gums or the cheek going into the skin.

-Our Fort Collins dental staff understands that occasionally no symptoms present themselves.
-However, some of the common signs that will show a clear indication that a person is in need of this procedure are:
+Our Fort Collins family dentists understand that occasionally no symptoms present themselves.
+However, some of the common signs that will show a clear indication that a person might need a root canal are:

 - Extreme pain of the tooth when chewing or when any form of pressure is applied